Manuja-Kaushal/INFM600/README.md

 Acknowledgements
 ----------------

    We thank the Data.Gov for providing valuable datasets such as Water Use Average, Average Monthly Residential Energy Usage, 2010 Census Populations by Zipcode.
 We thank the home of the U.S. Government’s open data group for hosting and allowing use of city of Los Angeles dataset.
-This open source data is made available to public access and use.

 ----------
 References